Who Can File a Wrongful Death Lawsuit in North Carolina?

 Do You Want to Know if a Wrongful Death Lawsuit is Right for Your Family?
 Contact Us for Help

 If you have lost a loved one due to another party’s negligent actions, you are likely experiencing a number of emotions as you grieve your loss.
-While you and your family spend time with each other and concentrate on healing, reach out to a wrongful death lawyer at Randall & Stump, PLLC.
+While you and your family spend time with each other and concentrate on healing, reach out to a wrongful death lawyer at Randall & Stump, Criminal Defense Attorneys.
 A lawyer from our firm can handle all aspects of your case.